jordanbray/sqisign-rust/README.md

 sooner rather than later.
 This algorithm caught my attention because the size of the public key and signature are very small.

+Having a rust version of the library increases accessibility to the new library, and gets more eyes (and fingers) hacking on the new algorithms.

 ## Building

 Building this (right now) is somewhat complicated.
 That's because: